 - Physical exam: to feel for tumors in the abdomen and pelvis.

-- Urine test: allows the laboratory to check for signs of disease such as blood and cancer cells.
+- Urine test (or cytology): allows the laboratory to check for signs of disease such as blood and cancer cells.

-- Cystoscopy: a thin, lighted tube called a cystoscope is inserted into the bladder through the urethra.
-A patient may be sedated during this procedure.
+- Cystoscopy: a thin, lighted scope called a cystoscope is inserted into the bladder through the urethra to examine the lining of the bladder.

-One or more of the following types of treatment will be used.
+One or more of the following types of treatment will be used depending on your specific tumor characteristics.

 Surgery: There are several surgical options for patients with bladder cancer including:

-- Transurethral resection may be used to treat early forms of bladder cancer by removing the cancer and burning away any remaining cancer cells with an electric current.
+- Transurethral resection using a scope may be used to treat less aggressive forms of bladder cancer by removing the cancer and burning away any remaining cancer cells with an electric current.

-Chemotherapy: May be used to treat patients whose cancer has deeply invaded the bladder or spread to the lymph nodes or other organs.
+Chemotherapy: Intravenous therapy (or IV) medications that treat the entire body may be used to treat patients whose cancer has deeply invaded the bladder or spread to the lymph nodes or other organs.
 Chemotherapy may be combined with other treatment options.

 In addition to delivering the highest quality medical care, we recognize the importance of the psychological and emotional aspects of living with a cancer diagnosis and of dealing with treatment.
 Our supportive oncology team addresses these issues in a timely manner with additional support from counselors, nurse navigators, dietitians and social service professionals.